-Next, the ZnO films were implanted at room temperature (RT) with 150 keV Yb or Er ions to the fluencies ranging from 5 \times 1013 to 1 \times 1016 at/cm2 at 7° off the [0001] direction, in order to reduce the channeling effect.
+Next, the ZnO films were implanted at room temperature (RT) with 150 keV Yb or Er ions to the fluencies ranging from $5 \times 10^{13}$ to $1 \times 10^{16}$ at/cm at 7° off the [0001] direction, in order to reduce the channeling effect.
 The Yb ions were implanted at the Institute of Electronic Materials Technology (ITME, Warsaw, Poland) using the ion implanter Balzers MBP 202RP, while the Er ions were implanted at the Ion Beam Centre, Helmholtz-Zentrum Dresden-Rossendorf (IBC/HZDR, Dresden), Germany using Danfysik 1090 ion implanter.
-The RE ion ranges (R_p) and the depth of the maximum of the nuclear energy loss profiles (R{pd}), determined by SRIM simulations [39], are ~33 and ~23 nm, respectively, while the thickness of the whole modified layer is about 120 nm.
+The RE ion ranges (Rp) and the depth of the maximum of the nuclear energy loss profiles (Rpd), determined by SRIM simulations [32], are ~33 and ~23 nm, respectively, while the thickness of the whole modified layer is about 120 nm.

-Since directly after ion implantation the RE atoms remain mostly optically inactive [24] the RE-implanted layers were subsequently thermally annealed at 800 °C for 10 min in oxygen ambient using a RTA system (Accu Thermo AW-610 from Allwin21 Corporation) with high-temperature growth rate (16 K/s).
-The time and temperature of annealing were selected based on our previous experience with ZnO-ALD films implanted with Yb ions [24,38].
+Due to the fact that directly after ion implantation the RE atoms remains mostly optically inactive [17] the RE-implanted layers were subsequently thermally annealed at 800°C for 10 min in oxygen ambient using RTA system (Accu Thermo AW-610 from Allwin21 Corporation) with high temperature growth rate (16 K/s).
+The time and temperature of annealing were selected on the basis of our previous experience with ZnO-ALD films implanted with Yb ions [17, 30].

-Crystal structure quality, post-implantation damages, and post-annealing structure recovery, as well as the RE lattice site location before and after annealing, were evaluated by the Channeling Rutherford Backscattering Spectrometry (RBS/c) [40-41] at the IBC/HZDR, Dresden, Germany, using 1.7 MeV He ions.
-The backscattered particles were detected by a silicon surface barrier detector at a backscattering angle of 170 deg.
+Crystal structure quality, post-implanted damages and post-annealing structure recovery as well as the RE lattice site location before and after annealing were evaluated by the Channeling Rutherford Backscattering Spectrometry (RBS/c) [33-34] at the IBC/HZDR, Dresden, Germany, using 1.7 MeV He ions.
+The backscattered particles were detected by a silicon surface barrier detector at backscattering angle of 170 deg.

-The optical properties of annealed RE implanted ZnO were studied by the PL spectroscopy.
+The optical properties of annealed ZnO implanted with RE were studied by the PL spectroscopy.
 For the sample excitation, a UV He-Cd laser with 325 nm wavelength and 8 mW power was used.
-The signal was detected at room temperature through a Jobin Yvon Triax 550 monochromator and two types of detectors: liquid nitrogen cooled InGaAs detector for measurements in the IR region and a photomultiplier (Hamamatsu H7732-10) for the UV-visible region, both associated with a standard lock-in amplifier.
+The signal was detected at room temperature through a Jobin Yvon Triax 550 monochromator and two types of detector: a liquid nitrogen cooled InGaAs detector for measurements in the IR region and a photomultiplier (Hamamatsu H7732-10) for the UVvisible region, both associated with a standard lock-in amplifier.

-The resistivity, as well as electron concentration and mobility of the annealed RE-implanted ZnO layers, were obtained from the Hall effect measurements performed in the Van der Pauw geometry [42] on 10 mm \times 10 mm samples using a RH2035 setup provided by PhysTech GmbH, equipped with a permanent magnet producing the magnetic field B = 0.426 T. The ohmic contacts to the ZnO films were obtained by e-beam evaporation of a Ti(100 Å)/Au(400 Å) bi-layer with indium soldered on the top.
+The resistivity as well as electron concentration and mobility of the annealed RE-implanted ZnO layers were obtained using the Hall effect measurements performed in the Van der Pauw geometry [35] on 10 mm x 10 mm samples using a RH2035 setup provided by PhysTech GmbH, equipped with a permanent magnet producing the magnetic field B = 0.426 T. The ohmic contacts to the ZnO films were obtained using e-beam evaporated Ti(100 Å)/Au(400 Å) bi-layer with indium soldered on the top.